Relief of Douglas MacArthur: Congressional inquiry

 In May and June 1951, the Senate Armed Services Committee and the Senate Foreign Relations Committee held "an inquiry into the military situation in the Far East and the facts surrounding the relief of General of the Army Douglas MacArthur".
 The Senate thereby attempted to avoid a constitutional crisis.
 Because of the sensitive political and military topics being discussed, the inquiry was held in closed session, and only a heavily censored transcript was made public until 1973.
 The two committees were jointly chaired by Senator Richard Russell Jr. Fourteen witnesses were called: MacArthur, Marshall, Bradley, Collins, Vandenberg, Sherman, Adrian S. Fisher, Acheson, Wedemeyer, Johnson, Oscar C. Badger II, Patrick J. Hurley, and David G. Barr and O'Donnell.

 The testimony of Marshall and the Joint Chiefs rebutted many of MacArthur's arguments.
-Marshall emphatically declared that there had been no disagreement between himself, the President, and the Joint Chiefs.
+Marshall emphatically declared that there had been no disagreement between himself, the president, and the Joint Chiefs.
 However, it also exposed their own timidity in dealing with MacArthur, and that they had not always kept him fully informed.
 Vandenberg questioned whether the Air Force could be effective against targets in Manchuria, and Bradley noted that the Communists were also waging limited war in Korea, having not attacked UN airbases or ports, or their own "privileged sanctuary" in Japan.
 Their judgment was that it was not worth it to expand the war, although they conceded that they were prepared to do so if the Communists escalated the conflict, or if no willingness to negotiate was forthcoming.
 They also disagreed with MacArthur's assessment of the effectiveness of the South Korean and Chinese Nationalist forces.
 Bradley said:

 Red China is not the powerful nation seeking to dominate the world.
 Frankly, in the opinion of the Joint Chiefs of Staff, this strategy would involve us in the wrong war, at the wrong place, at the wrong time, and with the wrong enemy.

 The committees concluded that "the removal of General MacArthur was within the constitutional powers of the President but the circumstances were a shock to national pride".
 They also found that "there was no serious disagreement between General MacArthur and the Joint Chiefs of Staff as to military strategy."
 They recommended that "the United States should never again become involved in war without the consent of the Congress".

+During the hearings, "MacArthur expressed his feelings of horror at the devastation that the war was inflicting on Koreans, the worst he had ever seen, he said, in his long career as a soldier.
+At the meeting, he "presented his suggestions to escalate the war in Korea in order to bring it to a speedy conclusion as the most humane solution to the terrible situation."